paullisto-insight/terraform-labs-instructions/day-3/304-common-traps/traps/count/README.md

 1. At a glance, which of your `azurerm_network_security_rule` addresses is for port 443?

 ### Unexpected Changes
 After your infrastructure has been running for some time, the security team implements a policy that port 22 is no longer allowed to be opened to the internet.
-You've been asked to amend your IaC to remove all network secaurity rules that allow inbound traffic from the internet on port 22.
+You've been asked to amend your IaC to remove all network security rules that allow inbound traffic from the internet on port 22.

 1. Open `traps/count/network/main.tf` and locate the `local.inbound_allow_ports` list you defined prior.
 1. Remove the "22" from the list, effectively removing the rule from your `count` loop.
 Save the file.